edouard/human-markdown-reference/README.md

 Consider this a fork of [Human Markdown Reference](http://github.com/Aupajo/human-Markdown-reference).

-*Important:* It's not designed to be a complete reference.
+It is not designed to be a complete reference.
 Just a quick guide for the layman.
+For detailed detailed markdown syntax, check the [Markdown homepage](http://daringfireball.net/projects/markdown/) at Daring Fireball

-It’s perfect for including as a pop-up help window next to your textarea.
+It is perfect for including as a pop-up help window next to your textarea.

 # Example

-You can check it live here: https://webtranslateit.com/markdown-reference/
+You can see an example [here](https://webtranslateit.com/markdown-reference/).

 # How To Use